Commercial Property Insurance

 • Have products or inventory

-• Depend on other valuable business assets
+• Depend on valuable business assets, such as computers

 What does commercial property insurance cover?